 If the savings account is still done by “depositing with the parents”, concepts of bank interest may be taught either manually or digitally.
-The child can record expenditures and savings while the parents can set up an interest formula on an excel sheet.
+The child can record expenditures and savings while the parents can set up an interesting formula on an excel sheet.
 This is valuable in showing that digital money is exhaustible and can be accrued too.
-This also sets the ground for basic understanding of ATM and online banking.
+This also sets the ground for a basic understanding of ATM and online banking.

 10. Budgeting for the weekend’s meals